 How do I Avoid Distorted Peak Shapes when using a Basic Mobile Phase pH for the Analysis of a Lipophilic Amine? – FAQ

 You may not require a Basic Mobile Phase pH for HPLC analysis of these Types of Analytes.
 Use of the Cogent Diamond Hydride™ Column in ANP Mode with 0.1% Formic Acid instead of a Basic Mobile Phase may be a better approach.
 There are a number of possible reasons that you may have observed a […]

 For all new Cogent TYPE-C™ HPLC columns with the exception of new Diamond Hydride™ columns, all one needs to do is run 7-10 column bed volumes of your mobile phase through the column at your normal flow rate.
 Then it is best to inject a known standard and repeat the injections until duplicate chromatograms are […]

 How do Retention and Efficiency of Asymmetric Dimethylarginine, ADMA Compare Using 4um vs. 2.o™ Diamond Hydride™ Columns?

 ADMA can be retained using an ANP gradient method with the Cogent Diamond Hydride™ HPLC column.
 Retention times for ADMA differed only slightly between the 4um and 2.o™ stationary phases.
 Efficiency however was notably higher when using the 2.o™ phase.
-This can be readily observed from the greater peak height using the 2.o™ column in the […]
+Levitra is the generic version of viagra that has been approved by the fda and was […]

 How do retention and efficiency of glucosamine compare using 4um vs. 2.o™ Cogent Diamond Hydride™ HPLC columns?